passwordmaker/chrome-passwordmaker/README.md

 # PasswordMaker (.org) Chrome Extension

+## Maintenance on May, 2023:
+- code cleanups and minor changes
+- will continue to do limited updates in sync with https://gitlab.com/spartanroc/passwordmaker-firefoxquantum

-# Updated with many improvements based on v0.9.1 of https://github.com/passwordmaker/chrome-passwordmaker
+## Updated with many improvements based on v0.9.1 of https://github.com/passwordmaker/chrome-passwordmaker

 - put in all improvements made for a firefox port (https://gitlab.com/spartanroc/passwordmaker-firefoxquantum).
 - working search function for query fields of title/name,siteList,strUseText,username, and description